red-elf/Logger/README.md

 # Logger

-Logger, the C++ library and utility by the Red Elf.
+Logger, the C++ library and utility by Red Elf.

 ## What is Logger?